 Morocco rescuers use bulldozers to dig for five-year-old boy stuck in well

-The boy has been trapped in the narrow well for over 36 hours as a rescue team tries to reach him
+The boy has been trapped in the narrow well for more than 36 hours as a rescue team tries to reach him

 A huge operation is underway to rescue a five-year-old boy who fell into a well in northern Morocco.